DiogoDeAndrade/SciGraph/README.md

 ## Use

-You can add any of the three primary Monobehaviours (LineGraph, HistGraph or ScatterGraph) to any object.
+You can add any of the three primary Monobehaviours (LineGraph, HistGraph, ScatterGraph or Heatmap) to any object.
 Loading data into them is done through the C# API.

 ## Credits